 Currently there are a small number of physics with mathematics postgraduate certificate in education (PGCE) routes offered by providers.
 These courses are in great demand and with this in mind, we are making the physics with mathematics PGCE more widely available by increasing the number of providers that offer it.
-This is the ideal route into teaching if you're passionate about both physics and mathematics.

 Rather than the traditional combination of physics, biology and chemistry; physics with mathematics trainees will focus on these two traditional subjects which are undergoing a renaissance in schools.
 Trainees will gain work experience in schools, including some of the new teaching schools judged as outstanding at training and developing their staff.
 This will give you as a trainee, the best opportunity for employment when you qualify.